cffk/orientation/README.md

 merely to delay the entry of a new set of points into the primary cell.

 <p>
-One might also offset the lattice and remove or perturb the points here the surface of the cells.
+One might also offset the lattice and remove or perturb the points near the surface of the cells.
 However because these strategies make the search for good sets considerably more complex, the simple procedure with the uniform lattice outlined above probably suffices for most